rawan-a-d/NS-GroupTickets/README.md

 You can read more about NS Group Tickets here: http://www.amsterdamtips.com/news/ns-group-return-ticket

 # Build:
-The page is built with HTML, CSS and JavaScript for the front-end, plus Node.js for the backend.
+The website is built with HTML, CSS and JavaScript for the front-end, plus Node.js for the backend.

 # Screenshots: